Preskočit na obsah

 Key messages

 • In accordance with the requirements of Directive 2000/60/EC (Framework Directive on Water) the water quality is expressed by the ecological and chemical status of surface water bodies.
-In that period a bad and very bad ecological status of surface water bodies were observed in 8.94% of water bodies with a length of 2 159.41 kilometres.
-37 (2.45%) surface water bodies did not reach good chemical status.
+Very good and good ecological status/potential of surface water bodies was recorded in 41.3% of the total number of water bodies, which represents a length of 6,351.01 km.
+A good chemical status reached 71.2% of the total number of water bodies, which represents a length of 10,596.3 km.

 Summary assessment